Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 enhanced key usages by policy and are not appropriate for logical or physical access assuming the named role holder’s identity.
 An agency should consider additional controls to limit its use **only** to sign _Federal Register_ documents.
-This playbook supports [OMB Circular A-130 goals](https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/OMB/circulars/a130/a130revised.pdf), including developing and implementing processes to support employee digital signatures.
+This playbook supports [OMB Circular A-130 goals](https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/OMB/circulars/a130/a130revised.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, including developing and implementing processes to support employee digital signatures.

 Send any questions on the process to [icam@gsa.gov](mailto:icam@gsa.gov), and certificate